nikhilkomakula/nikhilkomakula.github.io/README.md

 -	Enhanced model governance and lifecycle management by 25%, improving transparency, compliance, and accountability in AI operations, significantly increasing the effectiveness of AI activities across the organization.

 **[OPENPAGES INTELLIBOT](https://github.com/nikhilkomakula/llm-rag-op-chatbot){:target="_blank"}**
 - Designed and developed an advanced AI chatbot integrating Watson Assistant with Watsonx Gen AI platform, leveraging LLMs (such as Granite, LLaMA, FLAN) to deliver context-driven responses for OpenPages business users.
--	Implemented the chatbot using LangChain, Sentence Transformers, Milvus vector database, and IBM Watson OpenScale to enhance query understanding and evaluate LLM responses for Faithfulness and Answer relevancy.
+- Implemented the RAG pipeline with LangChain, HuggingFace Embeddings, Milvus vector database, and IBM Watson OpenScale to enhance query understanding and evaluate LLM responses for Faithfulness and Answer relevancy.
--	Achieved a significant business impact with 30% increase in user satisfaction, 25% reduction in support tickets, and 20% improvement in operational efficiency, delivering substantial business value.
+- Utilized advanced retrievers and rerankers to optimize information retrieval and improve the accuracy of responses, achieving a 30% increase in user satisfaction and a 25% reduction in support tickets, delivering substantial value.

 **PII DETECTOR**
 -	Developed an advanced PII detection system leveraging BERT, significantly enhancing the identification of sensitive data across diverse text sources through sophisticated natural language processing techniques.